 Do I need a basic credential to get a special education (Education Specialist) credential?

-If I have a basic credential can I get an Educational Specialist credential on top of my credential?
+Can I get an Educational Specialist credential on top of my credential?

 Do I need to have an English Learner authorization?